berialcheng/Nirvana/README.md

-Composed by berialcheng, these projects are dedicated to be quick references.
+> Composed by berialcheng, these projects are dedicated to be quick references only.